sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/_index.md

 You can also use [TCP/UDP handlers][5] to send your observation data to remote sockets and [handler sets][6] to streamline groups of actions to execute for certain types of events.

-Discover, download, and share Sensu handler assets in [Bonsai][9], the Sensu asset hub Read [Install plugins with assets][10] to get started.
+Discover, download, and share Sensu handler dynamic runtime assets in [Bonsai][9], the Sensu asset hub Read [Use assets to install plugins][10] to get started.

 [1]: handlers/